 If you or a loved one has a drinking problem, you are not alone.
 The National Council on Alcoholism and Drug Dependence (NCAD) states that one in every 12 adults in the United States suffers from alcohol dependency.
-Seeking help for alcohol abuse is the first step on the path to recovery and discovering the benefits of quitting drinking alcohol.
+Seeking help for alcohol abuse is the first step to recovery and discovering the benefits of quitting drinking alcohol.

-The decision to tackle your drinking problem and learn how to quit drinking alcohol is rife with benefits including improved physical appearance, more energy, and the opportunity to mend any damaged relationships with family and friends.
+The decision to tackle your drinking problem and learn how to quit drinking alcohol is rife with benefits, including improved physical appearance, more energy, and the opportunity to mend any damaged relationships with family and friends.

 The Effects of Alcohol Abuse

-Alcohol is a depressant which means it slows down bodily functions including speech, normal response times, and impairs judgment.
+Alcohol is a depressant which means it slows down bodily functions, including speech, normal response times, and impairs judgment.

 There are two side effects of alcohol depending on the consumption amount: stimulant or depressant.

 While light, social drinkers enjoy the stimulant side of the beverage and experience giddiness, heavy, chronic drinkers receive the depressant aspect.